evolbioinfo/booster-web/webapp/templates/help.md

 ## Installing a local version of the web interface

 The web interface has been developped in Go, and in thus executable on any platform (Linux, MacOS, and Windows).
-The only thing to do is downloading the latest release of BoosterWeb on [Github](https://github.com/fredericlemoine/booster-web/releases), and run it by clinking the executable.
+The only thing to do is downloading the latest release of BoosterWeb on [Github](https://github.com/fredericlemoine/booster-web/releases), and run it by cliking the executable.

 Then open a web browser to the url [http://localhost:8080](http://localhost:8080).